 The number one travel accessory I can not live without.
 I am horrible with my liquids.
 I need different hair products, lip glosses, bug spray, sunblock, and I never leave home without Poop-Pourri.
 If you have never used Poop-Pourri, you need to try it.
 It works.
 Your poop will not smell.

 TSA requires all liquids to be in a clear 1-quart size bag.
 That is insane.
-Especially when I am only taking a carry on.
-A 1-quart zip-lock bag will barely fit a shampoo, a conditioner, and some makeup.
+Especially when I am only taking a carry on, a 1-quart zip-lock bag will barely fit a shampoo, a conditioner, and some makeup.
 This bag can fit at least 50% more.
 It is also well made, and I have been able to overstuff it without the zipper breaking.

 I didn’t believe TSA would actually count it as a 1-quart bag, but I have not had any questions.
 I was traveling in Europe, and security made everyone empty their liquids into 1-quart zip lock bags that they supplied.
 My poor boyfriend had to throw out several items.
-When it was my turn, they looked at my bag and let me go through.
+Finally, when it was my turn, they looked at my bag and let me go through.
 I couldn’t believe it.

 Nor could my boyfriend, who now always uses this bag when traveling.
 Of course, I don’t want to make empty promises.
 I can’t guarantee this will work every time; however, I can just say I have been using this travel accessory since 2017 and have never had an issue.